zemian/quartz-starter/learn/readme.md

 - Java 8 or higher
 - Maven 3.6 or higher
-- PostgreSQL 9 or higher
+- PostgreSQL 9 or higher OR MySQL 8 or higher

 ## Setup Postgres Database